 The circular economy for the textile and fashion industry

-The Stadin ammattiopisto vocational college implements a learning environment with the help of which textile and fashion design students learn to produce circular economy products.
+Helsinki Vocational College realised a learning environment with which textile and fashion design students learned to manufacture circular economy products.

-The key implementer of the project is the Stadin ammattiopisto vocational college.
-Other participants include Saimaa Vocational College Sampo, Vantaa Vocational College Varia and a large employment network that provides sparring on the topic of the circular economy in textile and fashion design studies.
-Furthermore, the project is led and its progress monitored by a steering group consisting of professionals from within the industry.
+Sitra funded the project, and the people responsible for the project at Sitra were Riitta Silvennoinen and Nani Pajunen.
+The key implementer of the project was the Stadin ammattiopisto vocational college.
+Other participants included Saimaa Vocational College Sampo, Vantaa Vocational College Varia and a large employment network that provided sparring on the topic of the circular economy in textile and fashion design studies.
+Furthermore, the project was led and its progress monitored by a steering group consisting of professionals from within the industry.